nasmetanin/Spotify-manager/README.md

 # Spotify macOS automation script

-Script allow you to automate playing playlist according to the schedule you choose. ***Script is macOS only***, since it uses the Apple Script language.
+Script allows you to automate playing playlist according to the schedule you choose. ***Script is macOS only***, since it uses the Apple Script language.
 You can preset time, a day of a week or basically any schedule you want.[^1]

 To run preset use background running mode: